 Answer 10.
 Such a provision could constitute a precondition for enforcement of rights, and as such a "formality" on enjoyment of copyright.
-Whether it would violate our international obligations would depend on how it is drafted.
+Whether it would violate the state of the provision of the state of th late our international obligations would depend on how it is drafted.